bnb-chain/greenfield-storage-provider/docs/storage-provider-rest-api/resumable_put_object.md

 ### Request Body

-The request body is a binary data that you want to store in Greenfield SP.
+The request body is a binary data that you want to store in Mechain SP.

 ## Request Syntax